The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

-In this work, we presented an achievable scheme for the wiretap channel with generalized feedback, the KG inner bound, which allows the legitimate users to agree on a secret key simultaneously with the transmission of a message.
-As an extension to this scheme, we introduced a strategy for the problem of secret key agreement, which is essentially the KG inner bound when no message is transmitted.
+In this work, we presented an achievable scheme for the wiretap channel with generalized feedback, the KG lower bound, which allows the legitimate users to agree on a secret key simultaneously with the transmission of a message.
+As an extension to this scheme, we introduced a strategy for the problem of secret key agreement, which is essentially the KG lower bound when no message is transmitted.

 Due to the complexity of the general problem, we resorted to simpler channel models to characterize the merit of these schemes.
-For a special class of channels, which we named wiretap channel with parallel sources, we derived two novel outer bounds and we showed the optimality of the KG inner bound and its secret key counterpart under some special conditions.
-As a side note, it should be mentioned that the capacity result in Proposition~\ref{missing-prop4} was recently re-discovered in~\cite[Corollary~1]{goldfeld_states_2016} by employing a different coding scheme than our work in~\cite{bassi_generalized_2015}.
+For a special class of channels, which we named wiretap channel with parallel sources, we derived two novel upper bounds and we showed the optimality of the KG lower bound and its secret key counterpart under some special conditions.
+As a side note, it should be mentioned that the capacity result in Proposition~\ref{missing-prop4} was recently re-discovered in~\cite[Cor.~1]{goldfeld_states_2016} by employing a different coding scheme than our work in~\cite{bassi_generalized_2015}.

-In addition to these new capacity results, the KG inner bound also recovered previously reported results for different channel and feedback models.
-Consequently, this inner bound could be seen as a generalization and hence unification of several results in the field.
-Nonetheless, the unification is not complete since the KG inner bound failed to recover all known results, as shown in Section~\ref{ssec:Cap_Erasure}.
+In addition to these new capacity results, the KG lower bound also recovered previously reported results for different channel and feedback models.
+Consequently, this lower bound could be seen as a generalization, and hence unification of several results in the field.
+Nonetheless, the unification is not complete since the KG lower bound failed to recover all known results, as shown in Section~\ref{ssec:Cap_Erasure}.

 \appendices